renaster/renaster/README.md

 dni if:
 - homophobic/transphobic; I'm literally trans and in a mlm relationship.
 - racist; it's not cool, and yes you can be racist even if you aren't white.
-- weird skins; it isn't funny, and it doesn't excuse harassment.
-- weird person; do NOT ask me if I want to be your girlfriend/boyfriend.
+- weird; weird skins aren't funny, and don't excuse harassment.
+Do NOT ask me if I want to be your girlfriend/boyfriend.
 I am a man and I am in a relationship.
 This has happened too many times.
 - Dead Plate/Evevator Hitch, Okegom, Ranfen, and DSMP.

 You may be asking yourself why these are on my dni; here are explanations: